Table of Contents

 - Organizational inclusion: The accessible, seamless functionality of BI tools means that you don’t have to be technically-minded to reap the rewards of data intelligence.
 As it’s possible to customize each dashboard to the specific needs of your user with ease and extract meaningful insights from a wealth of dynamic KPIs, everyone within the organization can improve their direct performance with data analytics—something that will benefit the entire organization enormously.
 Today’s dashboards are inclusive and improve the overall value of your organization’s data.

-- Data storytelling capabilities: Our brains are wired to absorb compelling narratives.
-If you’re able to tell an inspiring, relevant story with your data, you can deliver vital information in a way that resonates with your audience, whether it’s employees or external stakeholders.
+- Data storytelling capabilities: If you’re able to tell an inspiring, relevant story with your data, you can deliver vital information in a way that resonates with your audience, whether it’s employees or external stakeholders.
 Intelligence dashboards make data storytelling widely accessible.
 Here are some practical data storytelling examples that prove the narrative-forming power of BI dashboards.

 Last but certainly not least in our definitive rubdown of BI benefits, we’re going to consider how BI-centric reports can assist performance management.